Baruch House Publishing

 The Age of the Earth: Two Ancient Charts as Set Forth in the Matthew Bible

-Posted on September 22, 2020 by admin Posted in MB
+Posted on September 22, 2020 by rmd Posted in MB

 When John Rogers compiled the 1537 Matthew Bible, he included a wide variety of biblical information, guides, and study helps.
 One interesting feature in the front pages was two charts that compared two different calculations of the age of the earth.
 People who have the Hendrickson facsimile of the 1537 Matthew Bible will find the charts on the bottom of the last page just before the book of Genesis.